ejwa/gitinspector/README.md

 Today, gitinspector is used as a grading aid by universities worldwide.

-Please refer to the [FAQ](https://github.com/ejwa/gitinspector/wiki/FAQ) for help on the most common questions.
+A full [Documentation](https://github.com/ejwa/gitinspector/wiki/Documentation) of the usage and available options of gitinspector is available on the wiki.
+For help on the most common questions, please refer to the [FAQ](https://github.com/ejwa/gitinspector/wiki/FAQ) document.

 ### Some of the features
   * Shows cumulative work by each author in the history.